gammalib/gammalib/README.md

      $ make check
      $ make install

+If the folder does not contain any `configure` file, please run

+     $ ./autogen.sh

+before invoking `configure`.

 By default GammaLib installs itself in `/usr/local/gamma`.
 If you need to install GammaLib in a different location or in your home directory, use the `--prefix` option to `./configure`.
 For example: